-The difference between LOAD and LOAD\BACKGROUND commands is that the LOAD command returns OK only after the instrument has been fully loaded and the channel is ready to be used while LOAD\BACKGROUND command returns immediately and a background process is launched to load the instrument on the channel.
-GET CHANNLE INFO command can be used to obtain loading progress from INSTRUMENT\STATUS field.
-LOAD\BACKGROUND command will perform sanity checks such as making sure that the file could be read and it is of a proper format and SHOULD return ERR and SHOULD NOT launch the background process should any errors be detected at that point.
+The difference between regular and NON_MODAL versions of the command is that the regular command returns OK only after the instrument has been fully loaded and the channel is ready to be used while NON_MODAL version returns immediately and a background process is launched to load the instrument on the channel.
+GET CHANNEL INFO command can be used to obtain loading progress from INSTRUMENT_STATUS field.
+LOAD command will perform sanity checks such as making sure that the file could be read and it is of a proper format and SHOULD return ERR and SHOULD not launch the background process should any errors be detected at that point.

-in case the instrument was successfully loaded
+"OK" in case the instrument was successfully loaded

-"WRN:<warning-code>:<warning-message>" in case the instrument was loaded successfully, but there are noteworthy issue(s) related (e.g. Engine doesn't support one or more patch parameters provided by the loaded instrument file), providing an appropriate warning code and warning message
+in case the instrument was loaded successfully, but there are noteworthy issue(s) related (e.g. Engine doesn't support one or more patch parameters provided by the loaded instrument file), providing an appropriate warning code and warning message